-Prior Authorization SCENARIO 3: RAE 1-7 AND HCPF FFS QUESTION RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S disincentive limiting inefficient services.
-What is the maximum amount of time allowed to issue a determination on a prior authorization request? - IP MH or IP SUD (3.7) if member has not been placed: 72 hours 72 hours 72 hours 72 hours 1 business day - IP MH or IP SUD (3.7) if the member has already been placed: 24 hours - Special Connections 3.7 services whether the member has been placed or not: 24 hours Strategy Are prior authorization policies the same for both No, all OON inpatient services Yes Yes No, all OON inpatient services require prior Yes
+Prior Authorization SCENARIO 3: RAE 1-7 AND HCPF FFS Question RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S What is the maximum amount of time allowed to issue a determination on a prior authorization request? - IP MH or IP SUD (3.7) if member has not been placed: 72 hours 72 hours 72 hours 72 hours 1 business day , , , , , , , , , , , , , , , , , , , , - IP MH or IP SUD (3.7) if the member has already been placed: 24 hours - Special Connections 3.7 services whether the member has been placed or not: 24 hours 24 Strategy ' ' ' Are prior authorization policies the same for both in-network and out-of-network providers?
+No, all OON inpatient services require prior authorization with the exception of emergency services.
+Yes Yes No, all OON inpatient services require prior authorization with the exception of emergency services.
+Yes Evidentiary Services I I I replaces the function of an admission or medical necessity PAR through the retrospective audit creating a potential of non-payment to a provider.
+Furthermore, the APR-DRG's payment based upon an average length of stay creates a disincentive for inefficiency of services.
+For MH/SUD services, an authorization process that occurs at both admission to an inpatient setting, and on a concurrent basis to determine the need for continued length of stay, is necessary to ensure efficiency of services due to claims being paid on a per diem basis.

-If there is missing clinical information needed to make a medical necessity decision, an extension can be taken extending the turnaround time by 14 days.
+24 If there is missing clinical information needed to make a medical necessity decision, an extension can be taken extending the turnaround time by 14 days.
 In most cases, an extension is not needed.